endowdly/endo-recipes/src/berniesChicken.md

 ----

 1. Spatchcock a whole chicken.

-2. Mix the dry rub ingredients together.
+2. Mix the dry rub ingredients together in a small bowl.

 3. Dry-brine the bird with the rub for at least 12 hours.

+4. Slice the chiles thinly.

-4. In a medium mixing bowl, add vinegar, sugar, Worcestershire sauce, and salt.
+5. Mix chiles, vinegar, sugar, Worcestershire sauce, and salt for sauce in a medium bowl.

-5. Prepare a charcoal grill.
+6. Ready a charcoal grill.
-Lightly oil the grilling grate.
+Oil the grilling grate lightly.
 Place your hand 1 foot above the coals, palm down.
 You should aim to keep your hand in the heat for 8-12 seconds.
-Maintain this temperature throughout the cook;
+Keep this temperature throughout the cook;
 set the grate to this height.

 Cook
 ----

 1. Grill the bird with legs facing the flames, skin up, and cover.
-Every 20 minutes, baste the bird with the vinegar sauce.
+Baste the bird with the vinegar sauce every 20 minutes.

-2. After 1 hour and 20 minutes, check the temperature:
+2. Check the temperature of the bird after 1 hour and 20 minutes.
+Grill until the meat reaches these temperatures:
 160℉ in the thickest part of the thigh and 140℉ in the breast.

-3. Baste the bird once more, then flip skin down and bring closer to the flames.
+3. Baste the bird once more, then flip over and bring close to the heat.
-Cook until skin is crispy, roughly 8 minutes.
+Char the skin: grill until skin is crispy, roughly 8 minutes.

-4. Remove from grill and let rest on cutting board for 20 minutes.
+4. Move off grill and rest on cutting board for 20 minutes.

-5. Put remaining sauce into a thick-bottomed sauce pan and simmer, melting 2 tablespoons of unsalted butter.
+5. Put remaining sauce into a thick-bottomed sauce pan and heat over medium-high heat.
+Simmer sauce in pan.
+Add the 2 tablespoons of unsalted butter.
-Reduce and thicken the sauce.
+Stir until the butter is melted and mixed in the sauce.
+Thicken the sauce.

 Serve
 -----